aswanipranjal/GDCDataRetrival/README.md

 # GDCDataRetrival
-a sample program to retrieve data from NCI's GDC data protal
+A script to retrieve data from NCI's GDC data protal

-The sample_api_python file searches the data as specified by the payload.json file.
-It then downloads the searched data and puts it in a response.tsv file.
+This script uses gdctool utilities created by Broad Institute.

+It will download all files belonging to a particular data type in all Project IDs present in a Project.
+All files will be downloaded in a /Data folder.

+A folder will be created for each Project ID and inside that folder 10 files will be downloaded for each work-flow type specified.
+The folder will also contain a summary of all the files downloaded in the form of TSVs in a text file